-Regular reviews are one way to ensure stroke survivors continue to feel supported.
-Of key importance is the enabling and supporting of people in navigating through the system.
+Regular reviews ensure that stroke survivors continue to feel supported.
+It’s important to enable and support people as they navigate through the system.

 What is a Post-Stroke Review?

-A Post-Stroke Review is carried out by a trained coordinator with extensive knowledge of stroke.
-It provides a stroke survivor with dedicated time to review their needs and signpost to relevant services and advice.
+A Post-Stroke Review is performed by a trained coordinator with extensive knowledge of stroke.
+It gives stroke survivors dedicated time to review their needs and signpost to relevant services and advice.

 The review uses the Greater Manchester Stroke Assessment Tool (GM-SAT) and covers 35 common problem areas related to health, medical, social and emotional.
-This provides a comprehensive review of their needs, with the results shared with the client and primary care team.
+This provides a comprehensive review of their needs, then results are shared with the client and primary care team.

 Who is this service for?

-The National Stroke Strategy in England stipulates that all stroke survivors are entitled to a review of their needs at six months.
-Many issues won’t come to light until months after a stroke, and without follow-up, there is an increased risk of secondary stroke and further complications.
+The National Stroke Strategy in England states that all stroke survivors are entitled to a review of their needs at six months.
+Many issues won’t appear until months after a stroke, and without follow-up, there is an increased risk of secondary stroke and further complications.

 What we offer through our service